 Statistical analyses were performed using computerized statistical analysis software (SPSS 22.0 for Windows, SPSS Inc., Chicago, Illinois, USA) and the MLwiN statistical software package (MLwiN Version 2.20, Centre for Multilevel Modelling, University of Bristol).
 Variables assessed included those related to the dog (weight, sex, age, breed) and surgical procedure (general anaesthesia and surgical time, complete or partial CCL rupture, presence or absence of meniscal injury, meniscal release, implants used and details of peri- and post-operative antibiosis).

-Descriptive statistics were calculated for variables where appropriate; continuous data were expressed as medians with interquartile ranges, and categorical data as frequencies with 95% confidence intervals (95% CI).
+Descriptive statistics were calculated for variables where appropriate; continuous data were expressed as medians with interquartile ranges (IQR), and categorical data as frequencies with 95% confidence intervals (95% CI).
 Categorical variables were simplified as required by aggregation of categories.
 For continuous variables the functional form of the variable with respect to outcome was assessed using generalised additive models (GAM) fitted using cubic spline smoothers in the R software package (R version 3.2.0, The R Foundation for Statistical Computing).
 Normality of distribution was assessed using the Kolmogorov-Smirnov test.

 Dog stifles were considered the unit of interest; the binary outcome for each was the presence or absence of an SSI following surgery.
 As some cases represented dogs undergoing bilateral staged procedures, the two resultant outcomes are not independent.
 Therefore data were examined using multilevel logistic regression models, accounting for within-dog clustering of stifles with a random intercept term.
 Amongst dogs with SSI, infection necessitating implant removal was considered as a further outcome in a separate model.
 All variables showing some association with SSI or implant removal on initial univariable analysis (a P-value <0.25) were considered for incorporation into final multivariable models.
 Models were constructed by a manual backwards stepwise procedures where variables with Wald and likelihood ratio test P < 0.05 were retained in the model.
 Potential confounding factors were assessed by examining parameter estimates for substantial changes following their removal.
 A receiver operating characteristic curve (ROC) was generated to determine whether onset of infection could predict need for implant retrieval.